Welcome to The Official Website of Johnny Bench

 • Legacy

-Johnny Bench Awards 2022
+Johnny Bench Awards

 About

 For two decades, the Johnny Bench Award was presented to college baseball’s top NCAA Division I catcher.
-The Greater Wichita Area Sports Commission created the award in 2000, and in 2019 was brought by Johnny to the Cincinnati Reds for an expanded program.
+Now hosted by the Cincinnati Reds Hall of Fame & Museum, the program has expanded to 10 categories.

 The award now includes a top college softball winner, as well as regional, "Reds Country", high school baseball and softball honorees from Ohio, Kentucky, Indiana and West Virginia.
-All winner are recognized in the Reds Hall of Fame & Museum at Great American Ball Park in Cincinnati, Ohio.
+All winner are recognized during a ceremony that takes place each year in July at Great American Ball Park.

 Nominate a Catcher